Menu

 Tender Broiled Salmon

-This easy Broiled Salmon recipe is the healthy, delicious, and hassle free dinner you’ve been looking for!
+This easy Broiled Salmon recipe is the delicious and hassle free dinner you’ve been looking for!
 Perfectly seasoned and lightly crisp on the outside, but tender and juicy on the inside.

 Broiled salmon plated with potatoes and greenbeans and garnished with lemon wedges